About this series of articles

 Make sure the information is correct when you give it – making changes is difficult

 Of course, you can ask for your client to agree the change you want.
-If your client cannot agree the change, then in most cases, he is likely to agree to treat the contract as void rather than insisting that you perform it.
+If your client cannot agree the change, then in most cases, they are likely to agree to treat the contract as void rather than insisting that you perform it.

 How to provide information